Full-Spectrum Analysis of Gravitational Wave Production from Inflation to Reheating: Conclusions

 It is worth mentioning that for GWs produced in $(iv)$, we have considered a simplified model consisting solely of $N_f$ fermions and $N_g$ gauge bosons.
 Remarkably, we find that our result obtained in this simplified model with $N_f N_g \sim 250$ can approximate the SM thermal production rate of gravitons very well---see Fig.~\ref{fig:compare-to-SM}.
 We believe that our result in the simplified model can be used to facilitate the calculation of GW production in various BSM thermal plasma.

 In summary, we have presented the first full-spectrum analysis of inflationary and post-inflationary GWs.
-Our work demonstrates that post-inflationary physics can generate high-frequency GWs with rich structures, which, if observable by any means, could reveal crucial information about inflation and the very early moment of our universe.
+Our work demonstrates that post-inflationary physics can generate high-frequency GWs with rich structures, which, if observable by any means, could reveal crucial information about inflation and post-inflationary reheating.

-\acknowledgments We thank Nicolás Bernal for his helpful comments on the draft.
+\acknowledgments We thank Nicolás Bernal for his helpful comments on the draft and Marco Drewes for valuable discussions.
+YX would like to thank Shi Pi for discussions during his visit at the Institute of Theoretical Physics, Chinese Academy of Sciences in 2024.
 The work of XJX is supported in part by the National Natural Science Foundation of China (NSFC) under grant No.~12141501 and also by the CAS Project for Young Scientists in Basic Research (YSBR-099).
 YX has received support from the Cluster of Excellence ``Precision Physics, Fundamental Interactions, and Structure of Matter'' (PRISMA$^+$ EXC 2118/1) funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) within the German Excellence Strategy (Project No. 390831469).
-YX would like to thank Shi Pi for discussions during his visit at the Institute of Theoretical Physics, Chinese Academy of Sciences in 2024.